 Employee Resource Groups (ERGs)

-In July 2020, under the leadership of the Diversity and Inclusion Division and in collaboration and partnership across the enterprise, GTRI launched six employee resource groups (ERGs) to foster a more inclusive work environment at GTRI.
+In July 2020, under the leadership of Diversity and Inclusion and in collaboration and partnership across the enterprise, GTRI launched six employee resource groups (ERGs) to foster a more inclusive work environment at GTRI.
 ERGs at GTRI drive opportunities for employee engagement, professional development, education and training, recruitment, retention, and community outreach.
 Our ERGs provide resources that encourage connection and advocacy across the Institute.
 ERGs at GTRI serve as employee-led internal communities, providing personal connections for cohesive groups to assist the Institute in removing barriers.
 GTRI employees create and define our Employee Resource Groups.

 GTRI encourages participation in the six Employee Resource Groups (ERGs) offered on campus by Georgia Tech Institute Diversity.
 Each ERG focuses on the needs of specific groups at GTRI: